jaimebw/old___jaimebw.github.io/_posts/2025-4-10-Intro-to-my-PhD.md

 ## 2.2 What is the simplest oscillator (equation) that I can control?

 In the world of fluid mechanics, there is nothing that can be considered simple.
 Studying the behavoir of fluids is challenging and something that I deem difficult.
 Therefore, I had to consult with my advisor Rodrigo Castellanos, that reccomended me to start with the Landau oscillator.
-Using the work from [] I finally got the references and the control model that I need.
+Using the work from Isaac Robledo [1] I finally got the references and the control model that I need.

-ADD EQUATION AND MODEL HERE

-Yet, here we enocunter the next question:
+The selected model is the function that represents the oscillatory motion of the von Karman vortex shedding behind a cylinder:

+$$
+\begin{cases}
+\dot{a}_1 = (1 - a_1^2 - a_2^2) a_1 - a_2, \\
+\dot{a}_2 = (1 - a_1^2 - a_2^2) a_2 + a_1 + b(a_1, a_2),
+\end{cases}
+$$

+The control is going to be characterize by the function b, which it will be calculated as:

+$$
+b(a_1,a_2) = a_1 \cdot b_1 + a_2 \cdot b_2
+$$

+I'll get in more detail in the next section.

-## 2.3 How can I do aritmetic operations in an FPGA?
+## 2.3 How can I do arithmetic operations in an FPGA?

-Well, this one took me a bit of thinking.
-If you see the equation to control, there is actually nothing really weird there.
-Just an easy multiplication and some addition right?
-Well, that be easy if I had a CPU, but I dont have access to one here...
-CPUs have something called Floating-Point Unit (FPU) that basically takes care of the operations related to floating-point numbers.
-Therefore, I want to use floating point units, I need to use an ip-core for FPGA or build my own FPU.
-OR, the third option, that my other advisor Francisco Barranco, told me, use fixed point arithmetic.

-Fixed point arithmetic uses integers instead of floats, so there is no need for an FPU.
-Altough, we have a limited number of decimal precision.
-I have added a really good blog post that explains a bit on how to use fixed point arithmethic.

-Now, we need to combine everything together:
+This challenge required a fundamental shift in my thinking.
+Looking at the Landau oscillator equations, you might think: "It's just multiplication and addition—how hard could it be?"
+But there's a critical difference between software and hardware implementations.

+In a CPU, floating-point operations are handled by dedicated Floating-Point Units (FPUs) that efficiently manage the complex IEEE-754 standard with its mantissa, exponent, and sign bit.
+On an FPGA, I had three options:

+1. **Use an IP core**: Many FPGA vendors offer floating-point IP cores, but these are often proprietary, resource-intensive, and limit portability.

+2. **Build my own FPU**: Theoretically possible, but would require significant development time and FPGA resources that could be better allocated to the control system itself.

+3. **Use fixed-point arithmetic**: The approach recommended by my advisor Francisco Barranco, which offers an elegant compromise.

+### Fixed-Point Arithmetic: The Elegant Solution

+Fixed-point representation uses integers to approximate real numbers by implicitly placing a decimal point at a predetermined position.
+For example, in a Q16.16 format:

+- 16 bits for the integer part
+- 16 bits for the fractional part
+- Total: 32 bits (standard integer width)

+This approach offers several advantages for my FPGA implementation:

+- **Resource efficiency**: Uses standard integer DSP blocks already available in the FPGA
+- **Deterministic timing**: Operations complete in a fixed number of clock cycles
+- **Predictable precision**: Error bounds can be mathematically determined
+- **Simpler implementation**: Requires only shifts, additions, and multiplications

+The trade-off is reduced dynamic range and precision compared to floating-point, but for my control application, a Q16.16 format provides sufficient precision (±0.0000152 resolution) while maintaining a reasonable range (±32,768).

+### Implementation Challenges

+Converting the Landau oscillator equations to fixed-point wasn't trivial.
+Key considerations included:

+1. **Overflow prevention**: The term $$(1 - a_1^2 - a_2^2)$$ could potentially overflow during intermediate calculations
+2. **Multiplication precision**: Products of two Q16.16 numbers result in Q32.32 format, requiring careful scaling
+3. **Division operations**: These are resource-intensive and were avoided through mathematical reformulation

+The resulting arithmetic module processes the control law $$b(a_1,a_2) = a_1 \cdot b_1 + a_2 \cdot b_2$$ in just 4 clock cycles, achieving the performance needed for real-time control.

 ## 2.4 How to combine everything to have a real HIL setup?